cnbbooks/lfe-casting-spels/book/part7/4-server.md

 ## Making a Game Server

+Given what we're learned so far, we're ready to make a small process "server" that will hold our game's state.
+We can then send messages to it that will execute the functions we've defined.
+Here's a list of the commands we need to support in order to play the game:

+* look
+* walk
+* pickup
+* weld
+* dunk
+* splash

 Assuming that you've already defined the variables in this function, you can create a game-state initializer like so: